daneeeh/dsa_practice_problems/logic/heavy_pill.md

 # Question
-You have 10 bottles of pills, 9 bottles contain 1.0 gram pills, but one contains pill weighing 1.1 grams.
+You have 10 bottles of pills, 9 bottles contain 1.0 gram pills, but one contains pills weighing 1.1 grams.
 Given a scale that provides an exact measurement, how would you find the heavy bottle?
 You can only use the scale once.
 You can take the pills out of the bottle.

 # Answer
 Take one pill from one bottle, two pills from the second bottle...